HESA Subscription Model

 HERA requires fees payable in any twelve-month period to not exceed the costs incurred in the same period.
 We will therefore need to allow for adjustments to subscriptions.

 Individual invoices will be issued for each of the subscription periods, 1 February to 31 July, and 1 August to 31 January.
-Each invoice will be accompanied by an estimate of the expected amount to be charged for the next period.

 Statutory subscription model